GREENWICH -- Howard Stern is going from star of "Private Parts" to private dick.

 The shock jock's satellite radio show recently enlisted the services of a Colorado Springs, Colo., private investigator to look into the origin of an e-mail sent to members of the Representative Town Meeting, attacking the character of longtime Stern sidekick/producer Gary "Baba Booey" Dell'Abate.

 The Feb.
-17 e-mail, which opposes Dell'Abate's candidacy for a seat on the parks board, came from a Internet Protocol address on the town's network, according to the investigation.
+17 e-mail, which opposes Dell'Abate's candidacy for a seat on the local parks board, came from an Internet Protocol, or IP address, on the town's computer network, according to that investigation.

 "I had a gut feeling from the beginning that it wasn't real because it was so over the top," Dell'Abate said.
 "I'm glad that it's been exposed as a fake.
 Whoever wrote it won't stand behind it, which gives it much less validity."